All the Planets of the Solar System - The basic facts / information

 Is Mars or Earth closer to the Sun?

 Earth is closer to the Sun than Mars.
 Mars is about 50% further out from the Sun than the Earth is and so the sunshine on Mars is less than half as bright as on the Earth.
-With less light and a very thin atmosphere, Mars is colder than the Earth with an average temperature around -65 degrees C (Earth's average is 15 degrees C).
+With less light and a very thin atmosphere, Mars is colder than the Earth with an average temperature around -65 degrees C (Earth's average is 15 degrees C and rising).

 Which planet is closest to the Earth?

 Venus is the planet that comes closest to Earth.
 At the closest point in their orbits they can be only 38.2 million km apart.
 Earth's next closest neighbour is Mars which comes as close as 54.5 million km.
-However the distance between the planets is changing all the time as they move in thier orbits.
-The distance from Venus from Earth can be as much as 261 million km when they are on opposite sides of the Sun from each other.
+However the distance between the planets is changing all the time as they move in their orbits.
+The distance between Venus and Earth can be as much as 261 million km when they are on opposite sides of the Sun from each other.

 Why do planets orbit the Sun?